Top 9 Countries That Are The Largest Gold-Producers In The World Today

 Are there still untapped sources of gold?

-It’s also important to remember that the total amount of gold in the Earth’s crust and the total amount that can be feasibly mined are not the same.
-There are almost certainly massive gold deposits deep beneath the surface of the Earth that are too far down to be detected, let alone extracted.
+It's also critical to keep in mind that there is a difference between the total amount of gold in the Earth's crust and the total amount that could be extracted.
+Massive gold deposits that are too deep below the Earth's surface to be found, let alone extracted, most likely exist.

 1. China